kubernetes-sigs/kustomize/releasing/README.md

 A properly formatted tag (described below) contains the module name and version.

-Pushing the tag upstream will trigger [Google Cloud Build] to build a release and make it available on the  [release page].
+Pushing the tag upstream will trigger [GitHub Actions] to build a release and make it available on the  [release page].

-Cloud build reads its instructions from the [`cloudbuild.yaml`] file in this directory.
+[GitHub Actions] reads its instructions from the [`release.yaml`] file in `.github/workflows` directory.

+And, container image contains `kustomize` binary will build [Google Cloud Build] that instructions from [`cloudbuild_kustomize_image.yaml`] file triggered by tags contain `kustomize` and release versions.

 We use a Go program to make the tagging and branch creation process less error prone.